kawong14/Price-Prediction/README.md

 ![picture](Base_Model_Feature_Importance.png)

 ## Results From A Sample Company (Netflix): No Unique Features Added
-*  It should be noted that stocks with a higher beta are more difficult to predict based off the volatility
+*  It should be noted that stocks with a higher beta are more difficult to predict based on the volatility
 ![picture](BaseModel_Results.png)

 ## After Some Features Were Added To The Netflix Model: